josephfosco/cheat_cheets/emacs.md

  `C-c <left arrow>`

-**To brin emacs to the foreground after putting in the background**
+**To bring emacs to the foreground after putting in the background**

 `fg` or `fg %emacs`